 Our early work has been concentrated in the Middle East, mostly in Iraq.
 Currently, IPE is engaged in the following projects:

-IPE is working with CPCRS to help Iraqis displaced from Nineveh province to Duhok to develop skills and approaches that will enable their communities—both in displacement and during their eventual return home—to deal constructively with difference.
-Tribal, religious, and political leaders from Nineveh are taking part in a series of CPCRS-hosted dialogues and skill-building sessions aimed at improving social harmony and breaking the cycle of violence that the Islamic State’s emergence in Iraq has accelerated.
+Improving Social Cohesion (2016-17) IPE worked with CPCRS to help Iraqis displaced from Ninewa province to Duhok to develop skills and approaches aimed at enabling their communities to deal constructively with difference.
+Tribal, religious, and political leaders from Ninewa took part in a series of CPCRS-hosted dialogues and skill-building sessions aimed at improving social harmony and breaking cycles of violence that the Islamic State’s emergence accelerated.

-IPE has begun teaching computer coding skills to Syrian refugees, displaced Iraqis, and local youth in the Kurdistan Region of Iraq (KRI), with the objective of providing young people with the skills needed to gain income-generating employment within the private sector.
-This pilot project, conducted in partnership with the Dutch NGO SPARK, works with the private sector to identify and teach common skills lacking in public university graduates and will equip 50 youth with English-language and computer coding skills over a nine-month period by the end of 2016.
-Guru, one the world's leading remote-working platforms, has agreed to assist with job placement for successful participants.
+Iraq Re:Coded (2016-17) IPE taught computer coding skills to Syrian refugees, displaced Iraqis, and local youth in the Kurdistan Region of Iraq (KRI), with the objective of providing them with the skills needed to gain income-generating employment within the private sector.
+This pilot project, conducted in partnership with the Dutch NGO SPARK, equipped 30 youth with English-language and computer coding skills over a one-year period.